dimitrisCBR/GradientTextView/README.md

 # Gradient TextView

  A Library providing the widget  `GradientTextView` which extends `AppCompatTextView` and can be used as a normal `TextView`.

  ![Image](images/gradient.PNG)

  ### Example

  You can take a look at module `gradientexample` for a full example.

  **TL;DR:**

- 1. Define an your color resources:
+ 1. Define your color resources:

 ```xml
      <color name="rainbow_red">#FF0000</color>